 Barts and The London School of Medicine and Dentistry Barts and The London School of Medicine and Dentistry offers international levels of excellence in research and teaching while serving a population of unrivaled diversity amongst which cases of diabetes, hypertension, heart disease, TB, oral disease and cancers are prevalent, within east London and the wider Thames Gateway.
 Through partnership with our linked trusts, notably Barts and The London NHS Trust, and our associated University Hospital trusts - Homerton, Newham, Whipps Cross and Queen's - the School's research and teaching is informed by an exceptionally wide ranging and stimulating clinical environment.

 At the heart of the School's mission lies world class research, the result of a focused program of recruitment of leading research groups from the UK and abroad and a £100 million investment in state-of-the-art facilities.
 Research is focused on translational research, cancer, cardiology, clinical pharmacology, inflammation, infectious diseases, stem cells, dermatology, gastroenterology, haematology, diabetes, neuroscience, surgery and dentistry.

 The School is nationally and internationally recognized for research in these areas, reflected in the £40 million it attracts annually in research income.
 Its fundamental mission, with its partner NHS Trusts, and other partner organizations such as CRUK, is to ensure that that the best possible clinical service is underpinned by the very latest developments in scientific and clinical teaching, training and research.

-*News Release by Queen Mary, University of London: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Queen Mary, University of London).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.